Fudan-iGEM/2025-wiki/pages/education.md

 >I can learn from how it works

-Date: From July to August，2025
+Date: From July to August, 2025

 Organizers: Huizhen Du